Joaquin Berrios: Early life

-Berrios is the oldest brother of Pablo Antonio Berrios Corvalán; an architect and web programmer who lives in Barcelona, Spain.
+Berrios is the older brother of Pablo Antonio Berrios Corvalan; a musician, an architect and web programmer living in Barcelona, Spain.
 They were both born in Santiago de Chile, 1967 and 1969 respectively from Jose Joaquin Berrios Rigazzi and Ana Maria Corvalan Montenegro.
-Both parents are economists.
-While their father Joaquin, who worked for a long time for LAN Chile to later focus on the private sector, Mother Ana, worked in education, for both the chilean government and UNESCO.
+The two of them are economists.
+While father Joaquin, worked many years for LAN Chile and later focus on the private sector, Mother Ana, worked in educational planning, for both the chilean government and UNESCO.

-Both children were raised Roman Catholic and went to SSCC Manquehue from kindergarten to high school.
-However, Berrios never went through the process of confirmation and openly disliked what he considered to be an opulent lifestyle of the Vatican, while professing the word of Christ to the poor.
-His views on the matter, can clearly be heard in the lyrics for the song "Bubble" in his album SOLO.
-His first connection with music was probably through his mother singing.
-She was a usual performer on family reunions singing traditional Chilean folk songs.
-Since early childhood, there was a piano in his home, the same piano where his mother Ana and her sister Gloria, learned in their family home as children in Talca Chile.
-Also, his father Joaquin, used to improvise on the instrument in the afternoons after work, when the whole family was reunited at home, This was fuel in the search for improvisational skills in his eldest son.
+The brothers were raised Roman Catholic and went to SSCC Manquehue from kindergarten to high school.
+However, Joaquin declined to go through the process of confirmation and openly condemned what he considered to be "the opulent lifestyle" of the Vatican, while professing the word of Christ to the poor.
+His views on the matter, can clearly be heard in the lyrics for the song "Bubble" on his album SOLO.
+His first connection with music was probably his mother Voice.
+She usually performed in family reunions singing traditional Chilean folk songs.
+Since early childhood, there was a piano in his home, the same piano where mother Ana and her sister Gloria, learned to play as children in their native Talca Chile.
+Also, his father Joaquin, used to improvise on the instrument most afternoons after work.
+This was precious fuel in the search for improvisational skills in both of his children.

 In 1985, Berrios grabbed the Spanish guitar and influenced by Cuban singer-Songwriter Silvio Rodriguez one of the founders of the "Cuban nueva trova" commenced writing his firsts songs inspired by sociopolitical themes.
 Not long after that and while listening to the then upcoming bands Metallica and Slayer, together with childhood friends formed the band "Track", where he was the lead singer.
 A heavy metal act, performing in the few places available during Pinochet's dictatorship.
-Venues of the underground Rock scene like "Sammy's Shop" and the now also gone "Manuel Plaza" Gym in Nuñoa's Plaza egaña.
+In venues of the underground Rock scene like "Sammy's Shop" and the now also gone "Manuel Plaza" Gym in Nuñoa's Plaza egaña.